HalflingHelper/orange_notes/README.md

 - I can tag and filter different items
 - I can have more extensive notes

+### Stretch
+- Repeating items, i.e. for setting up a calendar

 ## Tasks
 I am painfully aware of using this system for todoes as I build a todos system.
-- Refactor to be consistent with use of word slice.
-    - User (config) -many-> Slice -many-> Notes
+- More comprehensive config support: saving, datatype?
-- Move notes to a notes directory path that the user can set in config
+- Move notes to an optional notes directory path that the user can set in config
+- Reading and writing slices from files
 - Creating new notes menu option
-- More explicit notes datatype that I can read/write from files